allan9595/React-Gallery-Treehouse/README.md

 export default apiAccessKey;

+You can visit the live version at [React_Gallery](https://react-gallery-treehouse.herokuapp.com)

 ## Note
 If you want to see the loading indicator, change the network throttling in your browser.